whatifif/handgesture/README.md

 #### tracking hands
-Since we use a skin color detection for hand, background color and our shirts color should have contrasting color to skin color.
+Since we use a skin color for tracking a hand, background color and our shirts color should be a contrasting color to skin color.
 And we have to wear a long sleeve shirt to hide our arm from detection also.

 The environment light affects skin color significantly.
 So bright room was avoided.
 And a blue screen made with blue color table cloth was used as a background to get a good data.
 It turns out that the whiteboard is a good background also.